-In response to the COVID-19 pandemic, GBHEM has created a new e-panel discussion series, “Coronavirus at the Crossroads of Faith and Science.”
-It brings experts in faith and theology together with leading scientists and researchers to discuss the full impact of the health crisis and how we, as United Methodist leaders, are called to respond to it.
-Through these virtual discussions, viewers have the opportunity to hear from physicians, theologians, biologists, social scientists, seasoned pastors, frontline chaplains and many more.
+“Coronavirus at the Crossroads of Faith and Science,” brings experts in faith and theology together with leading scientists and researchers to discuss the full impact of the health crisis and how we, as United Methodist leaders, are called to respond.
+Each panel featured physicians with different specialty expertise and leading theologians from our United Methodist seminaries.

 April 30, 2020: Part I: Is the pandemic a punishment?

 During the pandemic, one of the most troubling questions we’ve heard from faithful people all over the globe is, “Is the pandemic a punishment for sins?”
 GBHEM decided to ask this – and other questions about the disease’s cause and effects – to two experts.
 Dr. James E.K.
 Hildreth of Meharry Medical College and Professor Randy L. Maddox of Duke Divinity School explained why it’s wrong to see the pandemic as divine retribution and offered clear advice on how people ought to address it.
 Watch the full panel.